dbt-labs/docs.getdbt.com/website/docs/docs/deploy/configure-jobs.md

 To successfully configure a job, you'll need to have the following:

-- Active dbt Cloud account and project connected to a [data platform](/docs/get-started/connect-your-database) and [git provider](/docs/collaborate/git/connect-github)
+- An active dbt Cloud account and project connected to a [data platform](/docs/get-started/connect-your-database) and [git provider](/docs/collaborate/git/connect-github)
 - [Access permission](/docs/collaborate/manage-access/about-access) to create, edit, and run jobs
 - A [deployment environment](/docs/collaborate/environments/dbt-cloud-environments#create-a-deployment-environment), which determines the settings for the executed job(s)